 Barnes & Noble also offers e-book options.

-French makeup brand Lancôme isn’t out of the customer loyalty program game with its tiered program for its loyal fans.
+French makeup brand Lancôme isn’t out of the customer loyalty program game with its tier-based program for loyal fans.

 It’s also easy to earn points, for every dollar spent, customers get 10 points.